element-hq/policies/matrix-org/terms_and_conditions.md

 ## 6.2 Illegal Content

 Any content containing or promoting indecent images/depictions of children is illegal and utterly prohibited on the Service.
 When we become aware of such content, we refer the details to the relevant authorities.
-If you’ve found an account, room or group being used for the distribution or promotion of child sexual exploitation, please share the details in an email to [abuse@matrix.org](mailto:abuse@matrix.org).
+If you've found an account, room or group being used for the distribution or promotion of child sexual exploitation, please share the details in an email to [abuse@matrix.org](mailto:abuse@matrix.org).

 # 7. Restriction and Termination of Use